verlenmot/weather-project/documentation/architecture/architecture.md

 There are two jobs: a forecast and a realtime job.
 Each job is split up into three tasks:

-1) Check whether a Hive metastore table exists, and if not, create one.
+1) Check whether a Hive Metastore table exists, and if not, create one.
 2) Run the Scala pipeline which is contained in a JAR file.
 3) Refresh the dashboard with the SQL queries so that it contains the latest processed data.